Tirana: Cuisine

 As in other parts of Albania, agricultural traditions are of great significance to the Albanians in Tirana, substantially appreciated for the production of food such as cheese, olives and wine.
 In 2016, Albania surpassed Spain by becoming the country with the most coffee houses per capita in the world with 654 coffee houses per 100,000 inhabitants.
 This is due to coffee houses closing down in Spain due to the economic crisis, and the fact that as many cafes open as they close in Albania.
 In addition, the fact that it was one of the easiest ways to make a living after the fall of communism in Albania, together with the country's Ottoman legacy further reinforce its strong dominance in Albania.

-Tirana's restaurant scene has evolved recently characterised by stylish interiors and delicious food grown locally.
 The Tirana region is known for the Fergesa traditional dish made with either peppers or liver, and is found at a number of traditional restaurants in the city and agri-tourism sites on the outskirts of Tirana.

 Sports

 Being the capital, Tirana is the centre of sport in Albania, where activity is organised across amateur and professional levels.
 It is home to many major sporting facilities.
 Starting from 2007, the Tirana Municipality has built up to 80 sport gardens in most of Tirana's neighborhoods.
 One of the latest projects is the reconstruction of the existing Olympic Park, that will provide infrastructure for most intramural sports.

-Tirana hosted in the past three major events, the FIBA EuroBasket 2006, 2011 World Mountain Running Championships and the 2013 European Weightlifting Championships.
+Tirana hosted in the past three major events, the 2006 European Promotion Cup for Men, 2011 World Mountain Running Championships and the 2013 European Weightlifting Championships.

 There are two major stadiums, the former Qemal Stafa Stadium and the Selman Stërmasi stadium.
 The former was demolished in 2016 to make way for the new national stadium.
-The new stadium called the Air Albania Stadium was constructed on the same site of the former Qemal Stafa Stadium and it is planned to open in late 2019.
+The new stadium called the Air Albania Stadium was constructed on the same site of the former Qemal Stafa Stadium and opened in November 2019.
 It will have an underground parking, Marriott Tirana Hotel, shops and bars and will be used for entertainment events.
 Tirana's sports infrastructure is developing fast because of the investments from the municipality and the government.

 Football is the most widely followed sport in Tirana as well as in the country, having numerous club teams including the KF Tirana, Partizani Tirana, and Dinamo Tirana.
 It is popular at every level of society, from children to wealthy professionals.
 In football, as of April 2012, the Tirana-based teams have won a combined 57 championships out of 72 championships organised by the FSHF, i.e. 79% of them.
 Another popular sport in Albania is basketball, represented in particular by the teams KB Tirana, BC Partizani, BC Dinamo, Ardhmëria and also the women's PBC Tirana.

 Recently two rugby teams were created: Tirana Rugby Club, founded in 2013 and Ilirët Rugby Club founded in 2016.